snek5000/snek5000/docs/tuto_cbox.myst.md

 The simulation will be carried out with the script [docs/examples/scripts/tuto_cbox.py](https://github.com/snek5000/snek5000/tree/main/docs/examples/scripts/tuto_cbox.py).
-Note that this script is more complicated than for the previous tutorial.
+Note that this script is more complicated than for the previous tutorials.
 Here, we want to demonstrate that it is possible to check what happen in the simulation from Python and to stop the simulation depending on its outputs.
 We know that for moderate Rayleigh number, the side wall convection in a box first reach a quasi-steady state from which